jack8558/CSCI-739-GraphGrad/README.md

 #### Memory managing:
 Since GraphGrad uses lazy evaluation, it does not evaluate until the eval function is called.
 Because of this, it accumulates the nodes and constructs the graph until eval is called.
 Due to this reason, if a user tries to build a super big graph and it does not get evaluated in an intermediate step, it might run into a memory error.

-To prevent memory error, it is on user's control to call the function below in appropriate manner.
+To prevent memory error, it is on user's control to call the functions below in appropriate manner.

-- gg.eval(tensor1): Forces evaluation of the given tensor and returns a new leaf tensor containing the evaluated data.
+- `gg.eval(tensor)`: Forces evaluation of the given tensor and returns a new leaf tensor containing the evaluated data.

+- `gg.clear_cache()`: Resets all cached tensors' `grad`s to `None` and clears the evaluation cache.

 ``` py
 param = gg.tensor(...)